 Second-Tier VA Loan Entitlement

-Second-Tier Entitlement is an additional loan benefit that gives a qualified military person the ability to buy a home after a default or they can possibly have two VA loans at one time.
+Second-tier entitlement is an additional loan benefit that gives a qualified military person the ability to buy a home after a default or they can have two VA loans at one time.

 This may seem contrary to popular opinions on qualifying for a VA mortgage, but that is due to the lack of knowledge on this entitlement.

 The service requirements for this second loan entitlement are the same as normal VA home loans.
-People that are in the reserves, full-time active duty or a qualifying spouse of a veteran may all apply for the loan.
+People who are in the reserves, full-time active duty, or a qualifying spouse of a veteran may all apply for the loan.
 Beyond this, the lender will consider several criteria.

-How to qualify for two VA loans at the same time
+How to qualify for two VA loans at the same time.
+Purchase a second home with the a new VA loan

 Additionally, there needs to be a clear reason why the family is looking to buy another property.
 Namely, a Permanent Change of Station (PCS) or change in their family such as the arrival of another child or taking on the care of an elderly relative.
 Another example could be a family that has received orders to move to a different duty station.
 To state it clearly, a 2nd VA loan is not an invitation to veterans to intentionally purchase a home as a rental property.

-If the applicant plans to rent out the first home in order to cover the costs, there will need to be a formal lease with clear terms and amounts.
-This lease agreement can help the applicant meet the debt to income guidelines.
+If the applicant plans to rent out the first home to cover the costs, there will need to be a formal lease with clear terms and amounts.
+This lease agreement can help the applicant meet the debt-to-income guidelines.

-For these reasons it is highly advised that the applicant work with a lender that is experienced with this VA loan.
+For these reasons, it is highly advised that the applicant work with a lender experienced with this VA loan.

 How To Calculate Entitlement Amounts

-All across the country eligible, VA loan borrowers are told that they have a primary basic entitlement (VA loan benefit) that amounts to $36,000.
+All across the country, eligible VA loan borrowers are told that they have a primary basic entitlement (VA loan benefit) that amounts to $36,000.
 They also can get a secondary entitlement for $91,600.
-The combined amounts of the full entitlement equal to $127,600.
+The combined amount of the full entitlement is equal to $127,600.
 If the veteran is applying for a mortgage in a high-priced area it is possible to get a slightly higher entitlement.

 When a person is approved for a VA loan, the Veterans Administration (VA) guarantees ¼ of the total loan amount.
-For example, if a person receives a loan in the amount of $225,000 that would mean the VA is guaranteeing $56,250.
+For example, if a person receives a loan of $225,000 that would mean the VA is guaranteeing $56,250.

 There is no set maximum VA loan limit.
 As long as the applicant can meet the debt-to-income guidelines as well as the residual income guidelines, they can get a loan as big as they wish.